polarstreams/polar/docs/technical_intro/README.md

 In the preceding diagram, Broker A is the natural leader of token A. When Broker A is considered unavailable by other brokers, after a series of strong consistent operations broker B will take ownership of range (A, B).
 In case both A and B are considered down, C will not try to take ownership of range (A, B), as it won't be able guarantee the minimum amount of replicas of the data.

-Barco uses a deterministic way to assign tokens to brokers (i.e. broker with ordinal 2 will always have the same token).
+PolarStreams uses a deterministic way to assign tokens to brokers (i.e. broker with ordinal 2 will always have the same token).
 New brokers added to an existing cluster will be placed in the middle of the previous token range, splitting it in half.
 In the same way, removing brokers causes ranges to be twice the size.

 ![2 rings with 3 and 6 nodes respectively](https://user-images.githubusercontent.com/2931196/174292614-4124eddc-01f1-4495-8391-93796f32083e.png)